 Defining the museum as breathtaking is an understatement.
 I love nature, I love buildings and history, I love places that have a story to tell.
 And this is not just a museum, it does have a story to tell.
-The story of lady Isabella Stewart Gardner is very intriguing and may I say daring if one considers the role of women during that era.
+The story of lady Isabella Stewart Gardner is very intriguing and daring if one considers the role of women during the 1900s.
 Isabella was a woman that dared to be different and used her inherited fortune from her father to create something unique amidst this building.
 She collected religious artifacts from all over the world and little by little her collection continued to grow.
-Finally the grand opening of the museum took place in 1903.
-You can define Isabella as a philanthropist, an art collector but what she really was, is a woman that had a vision to educate the public.
+As it stands today the museum is curated with an extensive private art collection.
+You can define Isabella as a philanthropist, an art collector but what she really was, is a woman that had the vision to educate the public.

 Did I mention the museum offers activities for everyone to participate in?
-We loved making our little mosaic coaster.
+The Gardner offers a unique, immersive experience by offering activities for you and your family.
+The kid-friendly program like Saturday Drop-in Art Activities in the Bertucci Education Studio is one of the activities offered and we loved making our little mosaic coaster.
 Such a fun break from all the walking and information overload when looking through a museum.
-The perfect way to end our visit in this sanctuary.

 Have a lovely weekend everyone, and don’t forget to stop by ISGM!